Your Council Tax

 Please follow the prompts to make your payment.
 You will be given a transaction number when your payment is successfully completed.

 Bank transfer or standing order

 You can make payment through your own online banking by transferring payment to the council's account or by setting up a regular standing order.

-Please ensure you quote your nine digit account reference number on all payments.
+Please ensure you quote your nine digit Council Tax account number on all payments.

 Our bank details are:

 Account Number: 01396914

 Cash payments can be made using the payment kiosk at the Tunbridge Wells Gateway.